johnmallen78/Ride_Analysis/README.md

 ![List](analysis/List.png)

 From this summary we can see that as expected Urban cities have the highest demand for ridesharing while Rural cities have the least.
-We can also determine from this dataset that overall, Suburban cities have the most revenue overall as the rides-per-driver statistics even out.
+We can also determine from this dataset that Suburban cities have the most revenue overall as the rides-per-driver statistics even out.

 ![Fare](analysis/Pyber_fare_summary.png)